-Having checked the map, worked out our timings – we wanted to arrive at Cath and Jon’s around 6pm, we decided to drive down to Lindisfarne, also known as Holy Island.
-We’d checked and the tides were favourable.
+Having checked the map, worked out our timings – we wanted to arrive at Cath and Jon’s around 6 pm, we decided to drive down to Lindisfarne, also known as Holy Island.
+We’d checked and the tides were favorable.
 You can only get on and off the island at certain times, failure to check the tide times will either result in disappointment or getting very wet.
 Before we could we set off, we spent some time shopping in Berwick, including checking out a couple of Outdoors stores to see what equipment was available in the UK.

-I did get a picture I liked of the obelisks on Guile Point that are the leading marks into the harbour to the South of the island.
+I did get a picture I liked of the obelisks on Guile Point that are the leading marks into the harbor to the South of the island.
 The seaward obelisk carries a light (Guile Point East Lighthouse) and is over 68 feet tall.
 I’ve seen the obelisks referred to as sinister, they certainly do loom forlornly over the windswept coastline.

-By mid afternoon it was time to move on, and we took the coast road again.
+By mid-afternoon, it was time to move on, and we took the coast road again.
 We eventually headed inland and on down to Darlington, arriving as planned (gosh!) just after six.
 Having been introduced to the madness that is Cath and Jon’s four dogs we set out our tent to dry and headed out to dinner.
 We had a very enjoyable evening with Cath and Jon, who we originally met on Flickr.
 We’d last all met in person in June 2008 when Ginger last visited the UK.

-I didn’t take any self portraits during the day, so this is a late at night shot with Ginger running interference in the background.
+I didn’t take any self-portraits during the day, so this is a late at night shot with Ginger running interference in the background.

 Copyright © 2011 Gary Allman, all rights reserved.